Document Parsing Unveiled: Techniques, Challenges, and Prospects for Structured Information Extraction: Table Detection and Recognition

-Traditionally, table structure recognition depended on manual rules and heuristics, such as the Hough Transform for line detection and blank space analysis for unframed tables.
-These methods often struggled with complex layouts.
-Recent advancements have utilized algorithms from document layout and formula detection, improving table structure recognition through row and column segmentation, cell detection, and sequence generation methods.
+Traditionally, table structure recognition relied on manually designed rules and heuristics, such as Hough Transform-based line detection or whitespace analysis for borderless tables.
+These rule-based methods were often limited when dealing with complex layouts or irregular table formats.
+With the development of machine learning and deep learning, table recognition gradually evolved toward data-driven approaches capable of modeling richer spatial relationships.

+Early deep learning studies often decomposed the problem into multiple subtasks, including row and column detection, cell segmentation, and OCR-based text extraction.
+These modular pipelines improved robustness compared with rule-based systems but also introduced challenges such as error propagation between stages.
+More recent research has explored unified and end-to-end solutions that jointly model table structure and content.

 TabNet~\cite{arik2021tabnet} is a pioneering deep learning model for table feature extraction, handling both numerical and categorical features in an end-to-end fashion.
 It features an efficient and interpretable learning architecture, optimized for various tasks.
 TabNet’s sequential attention mechanism allows the model to focus on relevant features progressively, using instance-level sparse feature selection and a multi-step decision process.
 This enhances TabNet's ability to explain feature importance at both local and global levels.
 Building on this, models like TabTransformer~\cite{huang2020tabtransformer} have further advanced table feature extraction, providing valuable insights for developing robust table recognition models.